AccelerationNet/wp-db-table-editor/README.md

  * `insert_cb`,`update_cb`, `delete_cb`: function names to be called with
    the dbte, update array, column array and modified indexes array `call_user_func($cur->insert_cb,$cur, $up, $cols, $idxs);`
+ * `auto_date`: should columns that appear to be datetimes, be treated as such This is based on the columns data type

 Example:
 ```